abdullahalshawafi/URL-Monitor/README.md

-# Backend Assessment
+# NestJS URL Monitor

-Build an uptime monitoring RESTful API server that allows authenticated users to monitor URLs, and get detailed uptime reports about their availability, average response time, and total uptime/downtime.
+An uptime monitoring RESTful API server that allows authenticated users to monitor URLs, and get detailed uptime reports about their availability, average response time, and total uptime/downtime.

 ## How to run